mzeiher/ce-decorators/README.md

   change: EventEmitter<string>; // will trigger a custom event with name "change" (name can be overriden by decorator argument)

   @State()
-  private myState:boolean = false; // only visible to the instance, will not reflect but trigger a re-render
+  private myState: boolean = false; // only visible to the instance, will not reflect but trigger a re-render

-  @Watch('propertyOne') // watches for changes in propertyOne (changes withing this method to properties will not be reflected, please use intercept) propertyOneChanged(oldValue:string, newValue:string) {
+  @Watch('propertyOne') // watches for changes in propertyOne (changes to properties within this method will not be reflected, please use intercept for that case) propertyOneChanged(oldValue:string, newValue:string) {
     console.log('propertyOne Changed');
   }

-  @Interceptor('propertyOne') // watches for changes of propertyOne and change the value, the changed value will be reflected propertyOneInterceptor(oldValue:string, newValue:string) {
+  @Interceptor('propertyOne') // watches for changes of propertyOne and change the value, the changed value will be reflected and written propertyOneInterceptor(oldValue:string, newValue:string) {
       return newValue + "test";
   }

-  @Inject() // will inject a object from type MyService
-  myService: MyService;

   render() {
     return html`<div>${this.propertyOne}</div>`;